THDCMustang/thdcmustang.github.io/README.md

 ## Feedback

 Give us your feedback!
-We'd love to hear it.
+We would love to hear it.
 [Open an issue and tell us what you think.](https://github.com/THDCMustang)

 ## Public domain